THCLab/keriox/README.md

 ## Introduction

-KERIOX is an open source Rust implementation of the [ Key Event Receipt Infrastructure (KERI) ](https://github.com/decentralized-identity/keri), a system designed to provide a secure identifier-based trust spanning layer for any stack.
+KERIOX is an open source Rust implementation of the [ Key Event Receipt Infrastructure (KERI) ](https://weboftrust.github.io/ietf-keri/draft-ssmith-keri.html), a system designed to provide a secure identifier-based trust spanning layer for any stack.
 [The current version of the KERI paper can be found here](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf).

 KERI provides the same security and verifiability properties for transactions as a blockchain or distributed ledger can, without the overhead of requiring an absolute global ordering of transactions.
-Because of this, there is no need for a cannonical chain and thus there is no "KERI Chain" or "KERI Network".
-KERI Identifiers can be generated independantly in a self-sovereign and privacy-preserving manner and are secured via a self-certifying post-quantum resistant key management scheme based on blinded pre-rotation, auditable and flexible key events and a distributed conflict resolution algorithm called KAACE.
+Because of this, there is no need for a canonical chain and thus there is no "KERI Chain" or "KERI Network".
+KERI Identifiers can be generated independently in a self-sovereign and privacy-preserving manner and are secured via a self-certifying post-quantum resistant key management scheme based on blinded pre-rotation, auditable and flexible key events and a distributed conflict resolution algorithm called KAACE.

 ## License